eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   procname <botname> <idx> <text>

-  Description: triggers when a user goes away or comes back on the botnet. text is the reason than has been specified (text is "" when returning). mask is matched against the botnet-nick of the bot the user is connected to and supports wildcards. flags are ignored.
+  Description: triggers when a user goes away or comes back on the botnet. text is the reason that has been specified (text is "" when returning). mask is matched against the botnet-nick of the bot the user is connected to and supports wildcards. flags are ignored.

   Module: core